exasol/pytest-plugins/pytest-backend/README.md

 ### Inspect the Selected Backend Variant

-If a tests wants to know, which backend it is running with, it can use the `backend` fixture, as shown below.
+For inquiring the currenty selected backend variant in a test case, you can use the `backend` fixture, as shown below.

 ```python
 def test_something_backend_sensitive(backend):